Amblessed/amazon-software-developer/src/main/resources/Lecture.md

-A database is a structured collection of data that supports electronic storage and manipulation
+STA database is a structured collection of data that supports electronic storage and manipulation

 **Relational Databases**
 Organize data into structured tables with predefined schemas, where relationships between tables are defined using foreign keys